DevProgress/debate-bingo/README.md

 This will build the app using WebPack and run a local server at `http://localhost:3000` with a watch, so edits to JS and Sass files will trigger a rebuild.

-The development build will be in the `dev` build, which is explicitly git-ignored, so you can play with it as much as you want and not accidentally push the changes into production.
+The development build will output into in the `dev` directory, which is explicitly git-ignored, so you can play with it as much as you want and not accidentally push the changes into production.

 #### Deploy